INDUSTRIAL CHEMICALS – KNOWN CARCINOGEN (IARC 1)

 Canadian Production and Trade

 The total global production volume of 1,2-DCP was estimated at 350,000 tonnes for 2001.
 Major producers of 1,2-DCP at that time were located in India, Germany, and the United States.
-By 2009, the amount of 1,2-DCP produced in the United States had decreased considerably, but the total amounts of 1,2-DCP disposed were still substantial, at approximately 200 tonnes.
+In 2015, between 100 million and 1 million pounds of 1,2-dichloropropane were produced in the United States.
+In 2018, approximately 19.4 million pounds of 1,2-dichloropropane were waste managed in the United States.

 Production and trade information for 1,2-DCP specific to Canada is scarce.
 Results from the second Domestic Substances List Inventory Update indicate that between 100 to 999 kg of 1,2-DCP was imported during 2011 as an intermediate compound for paper products, mixtures, or manufactured items.